Masmiseim36/nxpSDK/boards/evkmcimx7ulp/multicore_examples/erpc_matrix_multiply_rpmsg_rtos/readme.txt

 address is then exported from the linker to the application.

 eRPC documentation
-eRPC specific files are stored in: middleware\multicore_<version>\erpc eRPC documentation is stored in: middleware\multicore_<version>\erpc\doc eRPC is open-source project stored on github: https://github.com/EmbeddedRPC/erpc eRPC documentation can be also found in: http://embeddedrpc.github.io
+eRPC specific files are stored in: middleware\multicore\erpc eRPC documentation is stored in: middleware\multicore\erpc\doc eRPC is open-source project stored on github: https://github.com/EmbeddedRPC/erpc eRPC documentation can be also found in: http://embeddedrpc.github.io

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.50.1
+- IAR embedded Workbench  8.50.9
-- GCC ARM Embedded  9.2.1
+- GCC ARM Embedded  9.3.1

 Hardware requirements
 =====================